 Underneath the paid ads in Google’s search results, you’ll see Google’s local pack.
 These are 3 (used to be 7) of Google’s most recommended businesses for whatever search query it’s responding to — in your case, locksmiths.

-Here’s what Google’s local pack looks like when I search for locksmiths in Dallas, TX.
+Here’s what Google’s local pack looks like when I search for locksmith businesses in Dallas, TX.

 Why is the local pack important?
 You can easily see how well it stands out compared to the listed results Google serves up directly below it.
 Google displays a map showing exactly where your locksmith business is located compared to the others, and it also shows your average online rating based on previous customer reviews.